 The rational unified process had stakeholders under additional roles just sorted after any role, users are not even mentioned.
 In SAFe, customers are just where the release train ends, users are nowhere to see either.

-Is creating products really just about release trains, value streams, features and that stuff?
-We still behave as if the big challenge of creating great and successful software products was to manage the work packages for the development teams!
+Is creating products really just about backlogs, release trains, value streams, features and that stuff?
+We behave as if the big challenge of creating great and successful software products was to manage the work packages for the development teams!

 The teams I’ve seen really struggled to establish a tight and fruitful collaboration with their customers and users so they would build software with higher value rather than delivering mediocre features more efficiently!